 The Center for Animal Research and Education is a 501(c)(3) non-profit organization dedicated to education, research, rescue, and long-term care for exotic animals.
-Located on 20 acres in Bridgeport, TX.
-CARE currently provides a permanent home to over 50 animals including snow leopards, mountain lions, African lions, tigers, black and spotted leopards, ring-tail lemurs and a coati.
+Located on 20 acres in Bridgeport, TX, CARE currently provides a permanent home to over 40 animals including mountain lions, African lions, tigers, black and spotted leopards, bobcats, ring-tail lemurs, llamas, and a coati.

 The animals of CARE come from a wide variety of places.
 Some of the animals were abused, abandoned, or bred to be the pets of private collectors before they came to the facility.
 Others were retired from performance acts, acquired from zoos which encountered financial difficulty, or taken in from other sanctuaries that reached their capacity.
 Regardless of an animal’s origins, they are all given tremendous love and world class husbandry when they find a home at CARE.